 The Enneagram Type FOUR personality has a large capacity for emotional sensitivity and depth.
-They want singular lives that take advantage of their one-of-a-kind gifts and sensibilities; they have no interest in being ordinary.
-They want to connect deeply with people who understand them and their feelings, yet often feel that the world doesn’t get them. (“If only you knew how special I am.”)
+These individuals want singular lives that take advantage of their one-of-a-kind gifts and sensibilities; they have no interest in being ordinary.
+They want to connect deeply with people who understand them and their feelings, yet often feel that the world doesn’t get them.
 They want others to notice them and draw them out.

 FOURS often resonate with a feeling of abandonment and focus on what’s missing.
 They long for whatever they deem ideal.
 They assume that others have what they lack or have simply settled for second best.
 This belief gives rise to the emotion of envy.
 It grows out of a feeling that there is something good that is just beyond their reach.
 FOURS can be unreasonably yet intentionally drawn to the unattainable.
 This drive can engender competitiveness in the pursuit and melancholy when faced with reality.